RSVG-ZeroOV: Exploring a Training-Free Framework for Zero-Shot Open-Vocabulary Visual Grounding in Remote Sensing Images: Experiments

 \subsection{Experimental Settings}

 \textbf{Datasets.} We evaluate our method on two benchmarks tailored for RSVG: RRSIS-D \cite{liu2024rotated} and RISBench \cite{dong2024cross}.
 Each sample comprises an RGB image, a referring expression, and a segmentation mask.
 Both datasets are extended from the RSREC dataset, inheriting its bounding box annotations, which allows for comprehensive evaluation of both REREC and RSRES tasks.
-Further descriptions can be found in {Appendix B.1}.

 \textbf{Implementation Details.} Our RSVG-ZeroOV offers a zero-shot solution, requiring only an inference process, without the need for any training images or annotations.
 We employ the pre-trained Qwen2.5-VL \cite{Qwen2.5-VL} and Stable Diffusion V1.4 \cite{rombach2022high} as our VLM and DM, respectively.
 For Stable Diffusion, we use a guidance scale of 7.5 with 1,000 total diffusion steps, and perform DDIM-based sampling with 20 steps.
 The DDIM noise schedule follows a scaled linear progression from 0.00085 to 0.012.
 Following prior works~\cite{li2024language, liu2024rotated}, we report mIoU, oIoU and Precision@X with $X \in \{0.3,0.5,0.7\}$.
 We set $K$=7 for seed selection, $\tau$=0.3 for response thresholding, and $\alpha$=0.4 for binarization.
-Detailed hyperparameter analyses are provided in {Appendix C.4}.
 All experiments are conducted on a single RTX4090 GPU.